megumi-mori/SimplyFire-beta/README.md

 # PyMini

 update log
+- Dec 12 2021:
+  - during auto, appending each new mini to dataframe was taking too much time
+    - make list, append the set at the end to save time
+    - indexing is NOT UNIQUE
+  -
 - Dec 11 2021:
   - speed tests - got rid of some algo for the sake of speed
   - legend in param_guide